lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 Backend.AI supports dedicated storage to preserve user's files.
 Since the files and directories of a compute session are deleted upon session termination, it is recommended to save them in a storage folder.
 List of storage folders can be found by selecting the Storage on the left sidebar.
+You can see the information such as the folder name and ID, the NFS host name where the folder is located (Location), and folder access rights (Permission).

 .. image:: vfolder_list.png
    :alt: Folder list in Storage page